 A skilled MC will help organize the bridal party to guarantee a smooth, orderly introduction.
 Some bridal parties partake in some form of libation well before the party begins.
 Its a good idea to make sure members of the bridal party are in the correct order and know where to go when introduced.
 It’s also the last opportunity for the MC to check on the proper pronunciation of names.
 You know, Stephen vs. Stephen (Steh-FAHN, rather than STEE-Vehn).

-An experienced MC will make sure that Mom and Dad are always present for special moments like toasts, cake cutting and parent dances.
+Making sure that Mom and Dad are always present for special moments like toasts, cake cutting and parent dances is up to your MC.
 It’s easy to get caught up in the bathroom talking to Uncle Harry about his last knee surgery.
-Fret not, Our MC will be along to collect them, perhaps even rescue them. 😉 We want to make sure immediate family members don’t miss out on these tender moments.
-We don’t want to waste precious dance-floor time searching for people.
-We even keep our eye on the best man in case he goes missing just before the toast.
+Fret not, Our MC will be along to collect them, perhaps even rescue them. 😉 We want to make sure immediate family members don’t miss out on these tender moments. wasting precious dance-floor time searching for people is not fun and don’t worry, we will keep an eye on the best man in case he goes missing just before the toast.

 Hey!
 Remember Uncle Harry and his knee surgeries?
 Well his wife, Aunt Becky, loves to dance and Uncle Harry is just not up to the task.
 Worry not, a hospitable MC will be ready to keep her company on the dance-floor and anybody else who needs a dance partner.
 It’s what we do and honestly, it’s the best part of our job.
 You and Uncle Harry will thank us for it too.